comatory/Dignus/README.md

 ## Setup & deployment

-- My live version is deployed on Heroku.
+- My live version was deployed on Heroku.

 - You need PostgreSQL database in order for the live search to work because it is integrated with [textacular gem](https://github.com/textacular/textacular) that relies on trigram function of the database.

-- Mailer needs to be set up with your own credentials via [Figaro](https://github.com/laserlemon/figaro).
+- Mailer needs to be set up with your own credentials, I used [Figaro](https://github.com/laserlemon/figaro).

 - The app uses AWS S3 storage with Paperclip.
 You can configure the credentials for AWS and start using it (development mode uses local storage).